alpha-phi-omega-ez/photo-discord-bot/README.md

 ## Testing

 Testing uses pytest, there are currently unit tests and integration tests.
-The deprecation warning is ignored due to it being a warning in discord.py's code and is unrelated to this project as it does't use voice functionality in the `discord.player`.
+The deprecation warning is ignored due to it being a warning in discord.py's code and is unrelated to this project as it doesn't use voice functionality in the `discord.player`.

 Run the full test suite (unit + integration):